kapilpau/go-mod-dependency-tree/README.md

 ## Usage

-To use this tool, make sure the binary is in your PATH.
+To use this tool, make sure the binary is in your PATH and have GOPATH set in your environment.
 Call the CLI from the root of your go project:
 ```
 go-tree
 ```